ABOUT THE HISTORIC MARKERS

 ABOUT THE HISTORIC MARKERS COMMITTEE

-The Historic Markers Committee is expanding exterior campus interpretive signage to provide information on Virginia Tech's holistic histories and campus developments.
-The committee is also taking inventory and analyzing texts of existing biomarkers for construction of new biomarkers, restoration of existing plaques, and development of other surface treatment responding to current and anticipated needs.
+The Historic Markers Committee worked to expand exterior campus interpretive signage to provide information on Virginia Tech's holistic histories and campus developments.
+The committee is also took inventory and analyzed the texts of existing biomarkers for construction of new biomarkers, restoration of existing plaques, and development of other surface treatment responding to current and anticipated needs.

 MEMBERSHIP OF THE HISTORIC MARKERS COMMITTEE